-In an effort to promote the creation of affordable housing in new multi-family residential developments, the city council adopted the Inclusionary Housing Policy in June 2015.
+In an effort to promote the creation of affordable housing in new multifamily residential developments, the city council adopted the Inclusionary Housing Policy in June 2015, and most recently amended in 2019.
 The policy requires the inclusion of affordable housing units in new, market rate multi-unit residential developments receiving financial assistance from the city.
+The inclusionary housing program guide is a tool designed to assist owners with compliance with the inclusionary housing policy.

 - The Shoreham, 3030 France Ave.
 S. — 30 affordable units at 50 percent AMI